kirkins/Cyber-Crime-Micro-Course/links.md

 ## Papers / Research

 - [A Review of Man-in-the-Middle Attacks](http://dl.acm.org/citation.cfm?id=358797) - One of the first mentions of man in the middle attack (1981).

+## Addition References Used

+- [Answer About Origins of MiTM](https://security.stackexchange.com/a/78844/9472) - Schroeder user on Security Exchange who answered question on origin of MiTM.